 The best way to prevent dental disease is in the diet.
 Pigs ears, raw meaty bones, trotters, chicken necks (always raw), dental chews, oral care dry food and even brushing are highly recommended to help maintain a healthy mouth.
 The most appropriate way to prevent dental disease for your pets size and breed is best to discuss with the Veterinarian during consultation.

-In the case where dental disease is progressing regardless of our efforts to slow it we will need to do a dental.
+In the case where dental disease is progressing regardless of our efforts to slow it we will need to perform a dental.
 Karori and Island bay Vet Clinics have dental machines to perform ultrasonic scaling and polishing.
-We also perform extractions when needed which performed under a general anaesthetic.
+We also perform extractions when needed all of these procedures are under a general anaesthetic.

 X-Rays are used to assess all sorts of areas of your animal.
 From fractures to congenital abnormalities such as hip dysplasia, we can even assess the internal organs of your pet.

 PennHIP X-Rays is a new and unique method of evaluating your dogs hips for the chance of developing hip dysplasia or degenerative joint disease.
 Only certified veterinarians can perform these X-Rays.
-Dr. Sally Cory at our Karori Clinic is our certified vet.
+Dr. Emily Phua at our Karori Clinic is our certified vet.

 PennHIP X-Rays can be performed as young as sixteen weeks of age.
 The advantage of evaluating bone health at an early age and with greater accuracy than other methods, helps breeders and owners make decisions such as whether to breed from certain animals.